Mrrvm/os_lusiadas_2/content/artifacts/Unearthing memories.md

   - exhibition
   - porto
 link: https://www.rampa.pt/event/unearthing-memories/
-bib: '"Unearthing Memories."
-Exhibition, Rampa, Porto, Portugal, October 14–November 26, 2023. https://www.rampa.pt/event/unearthing-memories/.'
+bib: '"Unearthing Memories" Exhibition.
+Rampa.
+Porto, Portugal, October 14–November 26, 2023. https://www.rampa.pt/event/unearthing-memories/.'
 ---
 "The exhibition "Unearthing Memories" by the local Interstruct Colletive analizes the colonial legacy in the city of Porto and frames it in the present-day imaginary, composed by memories, ruins and remembrances."